Travel firms drag European shares lower on Syria threat

 The prospect of a U.S.-led attack on Syria, possibly within days, has raised concerns about the impact on the broader region.

-Kevin Gardiner, head of investment strategy in Europe at Barclays Wealth, said in the short term the geopolitical backdrop would be difficult to trade because there are too many unknowns.
+Kevin Gardiner, head of investment strategy in Europe at Barclays Wealth, said longer-term the impact on market from the crisis in Syria should soften, but in the short-term the geopolitical backdrop would be difficult to trade as there are too many unkowns.

 "Short-term volatility would be the best way to play it," he said.

-The threat of the conflict spreading throughout the Middle East also hit tour operators which sell holidays in the region with Tui down 0.7 percent.
+The threat of the conflict spreading throughout the middle east also hit tour operators which sell holidays in the region with Tui down 1.4 percent.

 ENERGY BOOST

-International gas and oil producer BG Group jumped 4.7 percent, while Norway's Statoil rose 4.2 percent, helped by a new discovery.
+International gas and oil producer BG Group jumped 4.6 percent, while Norway's Statoil rose 4.3 percent, also thanks to a new discovery.

 "Energy in particular is a relevant sector given the ... spike in geopolitical concerns," Robert Parkes, a strategist at HSBC, said.
 "That is a sector that investors have shunned and valuations stand at a pretty attractive level."